-Upon receipt, the MOSTF staff will evaluate each application, forward all completed applications to the MOSTF Board for eligibility and scoring, and make recommendations on applications for funding based on available funds.
+Upon receipt, the MOSTF staff will evaluate each application, forward all eligible applications to the MOSTF Board for scoring.
 Scores of each project will be averaged and ranked by the MOSTF staff and presented to the MOSTF Board.
-Using the application, scoring criteria, and MOSTF staff recommendations, the Board shall make all funding decisions.
+The Board shall make all funding decisions.
+Funding decisions will be based upon the provided application information, scoring rank, and recommendations of the MOSTF staff.
 Applicants are notified whether their projects will be funded.